Where are you located?

 As a participant’s stay nears the end, the participant works with their team to devise a Transition Plan.
 Sometimes Transition Plans involve returning to their hometown or state, sometimes participants choose to remain in the Manchester, NH area and continue with our continuum of care.
 Either way, WestBridge assists a participant and family with making the transition a safe, smooth and productive one.

-Community Integration Program (CIP) (open to direct admissions or step-downs from WestBridge’s residential program)
+Community Integration Program (CIP) (open to direct admissions or step-downs from WestBridge’s residential program) for all Genders

 How much time will be devoted to my family member’s care when they enter Community Integration Program (CIP)?